Old North Church (Sierra Madre, California): History

 The Church's second, and the current, main building was built across the street.
 Construction of the new building started in 1926 with Pritchard Hall and was completed in 1928 with the new sanctuary dedicated on June 17, 1928.
 The sanctuary cornerstone was laid on Feb.
 19, 1928.
 The 1928 Church building is also a Sierra Madre designated historical landmark, as site #39.
-Having outgrown the Old North Church in the mid-1920s, the Congregational Church of Sierra Madre built a new stone Church in a Romanesque Revival architecture style, designed by Marsh, Smith, & Powell.
+Having outgrown the Old North Church in the mid-1920s, the Congregational Church of Sierra Madre built a new stone Church in a Romanesque Revival architecture style, designed by Marsh, Smith & Powell.
 Later after the move, the Old North Church was rented to the First Church of the Nazarene in 1939, then purchased by them in 1942.
 After the Church of the Nazarene outgrew the Old North Church, it was sold back to Sierra Madre Congregational Church in 1976.
 Congregational Church purchased back the Old North Church for the use of its youth and children, its current role.
-Sierra Madre's Cub Scouts Pack 373, Boy Scouts Troop 373, and Troop 373G a Female Scouts BSA troop, meetings are held in the Old North Church.
+Sierra Madre's Cub Scouts Pack 373, Boy Scouts Troop 373, a Scouts BSA troop, meetings are held in the Old North Church.
 Troop 373 was founded in the Old North Church in 1924.
 Cub Scouts Pack 373 was started in 1971.
 Troop 373 was one of the founders of the Sierra Madre Fourth of July parade that then ran from historic Sierra Madre Memorial Park (across the street from the ONC) to historic Sierra Madre Pioneer Cemetery.
-Troop 373G started in 2022, to provide scouting skills and leadership opportunities to older girls.
+On February 24, 2024, Troop 373 celebrated is 100 year anniversary.

 The Old North Church survived the 1991 Sierra Madre earthquake relatively undamaged.
 The 1928 building had damage to the bell tower, which was torn down brick by brick and rebuilt.
 The original ONC bell tower was built with a barn shaped roof, modeled after a Dutch church in Holland.
 Later the Church of the Nazarene changed the bell tower to have a more classic pointed spire.
 The bell tower housed the 1893 bell weighing 517 pounds, in 1928 the bell was moved to the new south bell tower.

 In 1890 Old North Church attendees had to walk, ride a horse or ride in a horse buggy.
 In January 1906 the Pacific Electric street car was installed and rolled in front of the Old North Church, on the Sierra Madre Line, each day from January 1, 1906, till service ended on October 6, 1950.